boonyong6/how-linux-works/README.md

 - It is now uncommon.
 - It has 2 components:
   1. Central configuration file - `/etc/inittab`
-  2. A set of boot scripts - `/etc/rc*.d` (rc stands for run commands (aka scripts, programs, or services)
+  2. A set of boot scripts - `/etc/rc*.d`, rc stands for run commands (aka scripts, programs, or services)

 ### 6.5.2 The System V init Link Farm